Byron-Farrell/cpp-algorithms/LinkedList/README.md

 }
 ```

 We now have an empty linked list.
-Inside the `LinkedList` object are to member variables `start` and `end`.
+Inside the `LinkedList` object are two member variables `start` and `end`.
 Right now they are both pointing to `nullptr`.

-2: Lets add a node to the end of the list.
+2: Let's add a node to the end of the list.

 ```c++
 #include "includes/LinkedList.h"